 - Estrogen protects your joints, bones and tendons from injury.

 - Estrogen does not make you fat.
 On the contrary, estrogen increases your metabolism.

 These aren’t a few obscure and irrelevant findings I’m dragging up to support my point.
 Hundreds of studies have demonstrated the anabolic effects of estrogen.
 Estrogen is also crucial for your health, but that’s another topic.
 In short, estrogen’s bad reputation is based on nothing more than the poor intuition that if testosterone is anabolic, estrogen must be catabolic.

 Why women shouldn’t train like men

 Since women produce much more estrogen than men, this gives them several advantages over men in the gym.
 Women don’t fatigue as much as men and women recover faster after training.
-See this article a full review of why and how women should not train like men.
-There are many more important gender differences in metabolism, anatomy, neurology and physiology that I go into in my Bayesian PT Course and my seminar with client-turned-friend IFBB Pro Nina Ross.
-The important message here – to keep this article under a billion words – is that women and men are not the same and therefore they should not train or diet the same way.
+There are many more important gender differences in metabolism, anatomy, neurology and physiology: see this article a full review of why and how women should not train like men.
 (If I just offended any feminists, get real.)